kalm42/kyle-melton.com/content/blog/2021-02-mocking-higher-order-components-hoc-and-context.md

 tags:
   - HOC
 thumbnail: /img/mocking-hoc-and-context.png
+thumbnailAlt: An aerial view of a big city.
 date: 2021-02-08T19:03:32.643Z
 ---

 My generic mocking code for Higher Order Components (HOC) and Context.
 I ran into this issue and I had resolved it before.
 Trying to find it a second time has told me I needed to write a blog entry for it.

 # First Up Higher Order Components (HOC)